ajhynes7/scikit-spatial/README.rst

    $ pip install scikit-spatial

-It is also be installed with conda.
+It can also be installed with conda.

 .. code-block:: bash